tclark/op-intermediate-app-dev/22-databases/22-practical/README.md

-# Practical  21: SQLAlchemy
+# Practical  22: SQLAlchemy
-To perform today's lab it will be necesary to `pip install sqlalchemy`.
+To perform today's lab it will be necessary to `pip install sqlalchemy`.

-1. Write an SQLAlchemy mapped class, `Student` with an integer primary key and with fields for name, , email adderess, and anticipated graduation year.
+1. Write an SQLAlchemy mapped class, `Student` with an integer primary key and with fields for name, , email address, and anticipated graduation year.

 Create an `engine` for a local SQLite database and create your table in